 Procedure

-ERCOT will determine the Non-Spinning reserve requirement using the 70th to 95th percentile of hourly net load uncertainty from the same month of the previous three years.
-Net load is defined as the ERCOT load minus the estimated un-curtailed total output from Wind-powered Generation Resources (WGRs) at a point in time.
-The forecast of net load is computed by subtracting the aggregate WGR High Sustained Limits (HSLs) in the Current Operating Plans (COPs) from the Mid-Term Load Forecast (MTLF).
+ERCOT will determine the Non-Spin requirement using the 70th to 95th percentile of hourly net load uncertainty from the same month of the previous three years.
+Net load is defined as the ERCOT load minus the estimated un-curtailed total output from Intermittent Renewable Resource (IRR), which includes both Wind-powered Generation Resources (WGRs) and Photo-Voltaic Generation Resources (PVGR) at a point in time.
+The forecast of net load is computed by subtracting the aggregate IRR High Sustained Limits (HSLs) in the Current Operating Plans (COPs) from the Mid-Term Load Forecast (MTLF).
 The COPs and MTLF used are the updated values as of three hours prior to each Operating Hour.
 The net load uncertainty is then defined as the difference between the net load and the forecasted net load.

 The risk of net load ramp is determined based on the change in net load over an hour divided by highest observed net load for the season.
 The fixed value of percentile ranging between 70th percentile and 95th percentile will be assigned to the net load forecast uncertainty calculated previously.
 Periods where the risk of net load ramp is highest will use 95th percentile compared to 70th percentile for periods with lowest risks.

+ERCOT has seen significant growth in installed wind capacity from one year to the next; an increase in wind capacity also tend to increase the MW quantity of forecast error.
+Hence, ERCOT’s reliance on historical wind forecast errors alone creates a possibility of under-estimation of the Non-Spin requirement.

+To address this, ERCOT will include the impact of increase in over-forecast error from the expected growth in wind generation installed capacity into the future Non-Spin requirement.
+The net impact is calculated by a multiplication of the projected wind capacity growth between the same month of current year and the next year, and incremental MW adjustment to Non-Spinning reserve value per 1000 MW of incremental wind generation capacity.
+The incremental MW adjustment to the Non-Spin value per 1000 MW is calculated as the change in 50th percentile of the historical wind over-forecast error for 4-hour blocks of each month in the past 5 years, which is then normalized to per 1000 MW of installed wind capacity.
+Table below reflects the additional Non-Spin adjustments per 1000 MW of installed wind capacity.

 ERCOT will purchase Non-Spin such that the combination of Non-Spin and Reg-Up Services cover the uncertainties of net load forecast errors depending on the net load ramp risk.
 For On-Peak Hours (hours ending 7 through 22), ERCOT will also set a floor on the Non-Spin requirement equal to the capacity of the single largest contingency.